Frapsal/FilterNet/readme.md

 ```

 ### 2、Download Data
-All the datasets needed for Amplifier can be obtained from the [Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) provided in Autoformer.
+All the datasets needed for FilterNet can be obtained from the [Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) provided in Autoformer.

 ### 3、Training Example